Kachi-Awaji/GIT-intro/Lesson-4.md

 }

 ```
 Our files now have some code.
-You can click the _index.html_ file to view the webpage.
+You can double-click the _index.html_ file to view the webpage in your browser.
 Type 'git status' to see updated information about the repository.

 ![__Git__ Status](./images/32-GitStatusBefore2ndCommit.png)

-Our status now shows both files as modified.
-It also indicates we have made changes that have not yet been staged, and notes we have one untracked file (our git logo).
+Our status now indicates we have made changes that have not yet been staged.
+Both files have been marked as modified.
+It also notes we have one untracked file (our git logo).

 Let's stage our changes, and make a new commit.